 Introduction to the Uniting Amendment

 A number of factors have led us to a point that is far from our common values of freedom and fairness, but the primary cause is Washington, D.C. and the politicians and regulators who run it.
 Our representatives have the lowest approval rating in history, and it's well-deserved.
-A combination of gerrymandered districts, media controlled by big business and government regulators, low citizen participation, and a general erosion of values has produced the most corrupt, insular, and incompetent set of institutions that Washington has ever seen.
-The country has endured two of the longest, most costly, graft-ridden and unnecessary wars in our country's history, and some of our leaders are trying to escalate our participation in the oil wars in the middle east.
+A combination of gerrymandered districts, a media controlled by big business and government regulators, low citizen participation, and a general erosion of values has produced the most corrupt, insular, and incompetent set of institutions that Washington has ever seen.
+The country has endured the longest, most costly, graft-ridden and unnecessary wars in our country's history, and some of our leaders continue to escalate our participation in oil wars throughout the middle east and the world.
+They exploit every crisis to shift more wealth and power to themselves and their cronies instead of addressing the underlying problems.

-As part of a larger effort to rebuild the country, we're drafting an amendment to reform our government to be more fair, more free, and have the integrity and compassion needed to move us forward.
-With input from just a few hundred people, we've already developed many fresh, innovative ideas that solve long-entrenched, difficult problems.
+As part of a larger effort to rebuild the country, we've drafted an amendment to reform our government to be more fair, more free, and have the integrity and compassion needed to move us forward.
+With input from those who have participated so far, we've developed many fresh, innovative ideas that solve long-entrenched, difficult problems.
+And we need you to help participate in the process.

 The current draft of the amendment is based on the two common values that our nation has always had since its inception: Liberty and Justice.
 Everyone here believes in freedom and fairness (liberty and justice).
 If someone in the U.S. doesn't believe in liberty and justice, they're living in the wrong country.
 Using those values as a guide, the Uniting Amendment restores integrity and compassion to our government and provides a stable foundation on which to rebuild our country.